-During large Rose Bowl events, the EMS Reserve works with paid firefighter paramedics and volunteer American Red Cross members to run the Rose Bowl first aid station, staff medical foot teams, staff EMS ambulance carts and run medical dispatching.
+During large Rose Bowl events, the EMS Reserve works with paid firefighter paramedics and volunteer American Red Cross members to run the Rose Bowl first aid station, staff medical foot teams, and staff EMS ambulance carts.

 Medical responses during these events run the gamut from very minor to life threatening.
 Common medical dispatches include minor cuts and abrasions, slips and falls, sprains and fractures, heat related emergencies, burns, syncope, diabetic emergencies, major falls, strokes and cardiac arrests.

 Depending on the size of the event, the EMS Reserve may partner with the American Red Cross to form foot teams consisting of one EMS Reserve and one Red Cross member.
 This arrangement provides for two different breadths of experiences which directly benefit patients: The EMS Reserve with heavy experience in trauma and major medical incidents, and the Red Cross with heavy experience in event medicine and the ability to distribute various over-the-counter medications.